tweedge/springcore-0day-en/README.md

 * CVE: None assigned yet.
 * Patch available: **No**.
 * CVSS score: Unknown.
 * Impacts: Any Java application using Spring Core under nondefault circumstances.
-See [Praetorian's report](https://www.praetorian.com/blog/spring-core-jdk9-rce/) as well as the Commentary section of this README.
+See [Praetorian's report](https://www.praetorian.com/blog/spring-core-jdk9-rce/) as well as the "[Commentary](https://github.com/tweedge/springcore-0day-en#commentary)" section of this README.

 ### Misattributed Changes on GitHub